A Brief History of Brooks Academy

 The ceremony laying the cornerstone for Pine Grove Seminary was held August 3, 1844.
 In the cornerstone, under the northeast corner, was deposited a glass jar containing the names of the building committee, copies of Cape and Boston newspapers, and a list of the original subscribers.
 Subscribers each had bought shares in the school to finance its construction.

 The Seminary opened December 14, 1844 with 45 students, mostly from Harwich.
 The two-room school was presided over by Sidney Brooks, and an assistant Samuel Miller.
-The school was open to both sexes and offered courses typical of a high school curriculum at that time.
+The school was open to men and women and offered courses typical of a high school curriculum at that time.
 The school year consisted of four quarters of 11 weeks each with two weeks of vacation between terms.
 Higher mathematics, at $4, including surveying and navigation, was the most expensive of the courses offered.
 English, French, Latin and Greek were also offered, as were piano and drawing.
 Students boarded with local families for $1.25 to $1.75 per week.

 In the schoolroom there was a large blackboard at the south end, and blackboards filled the space between the windows on both sides.
 Compasses, quadrants, chronometers, surveyors’ chains, and such were kept for student use.
 An opening in the south wall housed a sundial to aid navigation pupils in working out equations of time, etc.